berryboy2012/VkLearn/README.md

 The rest are trivial stuffs.

+## Current state:
+- Uses some features in Vulkan1.3 to make life a bit easier.
+- Can display a triangle with its vertices supplied through a vertex buffer.
+- Can handle window resize and minimize events.
+- Has a messy structure.
+- Tries to split some boilerplate into `main.cpp`, while actual rendering code resides in `renderer.hpp`.

 ## TODO:
 - Vertex staging buffer.
 (Transfer data from/to GPU's local memory)
 - Index buffer.
 (Tell GPU a correlate vertices with triangles)